-Weather radar scan the entirety of the UK every 5 minutes, and similar types of radar are used around the world for the same purpose.
-These radars routinely detect insects, but since animals are not of interest to meteorologists, they are discarded as unwanted “noise”.
-That “noise” is a veritable treasure trove of information on insect diversity and abundance, but what is required is a way to link what a radar sees to the insects that we wish to monitor.
-This interdisciplinary PhD project is designed to assess to what extent these radar data can generate useful biological information that can be applied to solve contemporary ecological problems in concert with state-of-the-art meteorological and land-use data.
-The project will involve (and provide training in) a range of techniques from physics, ecology, radar meteorology, geography and atmospheric science.
+Weather radars scan the entirety of the UK every 5 minutes, and similar radars are used worldwide for the same purpose.
+Such radar routinely insects and other animal life in the atmosphere, but since animals are not of interest to meteorologists, they are discarded as unwanted “noise”.
+That “noise” is a veritable treasure trove of information on insect diversity and abundance, but what is required is a way to link what a radar observes to our ability to predict the onset of insect migrations, mass emergences or pest invasions.
+This interdisciplinary PhD project is designed to assess how radar data, numerical weather forecasts and ecological models can be used together to generate biologically useful information that can be applied to solve contemporary ecological problems.
+The project will involve (and provide training in) a range of techniques from physics, ecology and meteorology.

 Taken together, this PhD project has an exciting interdisciplinary focus that will produce considerable impact if the work is successful.
-We have already identified key external partners both within the UK (notably BugLife, our CASE Partner, as well as Natural England, Centre for Ecology and Hydrology,) and abroad (in the US, Brazil, Oman and South Africa) who will be involved in the discussion and guiding the project.
+We have already identified key external partners both within the UK (Natural England, Centre for Ecology and Hydrology, BugLife) and abroad (in the US and South Africa) who will be involved in discussions and guiding the project.
 The project would benefit from a student with strong quantitative skills in radar analysis and an interest in solving real-world environmental problems.

 Potential for High Impact Outcomes

-The outputs from the project, both in terms of the analytical pipeline and the aerial biodiversity maps, will both be of direct relevance to the monitoring of the environment.
+The outputs from the project will be of direct relevance to the monitoring of the environment.
 These results will be significant for researchers, Statutory agencies, Policymakers, Conservation charities and the general public.
 As such, besides a series of high-profile papers based on the novel analysis of this work, the outputs of this PhD will allow for a new wave of evidence-based environmental policy by facilitating the evaluation of landscape-scale modifications.
-These might include evaluations based on our analyses: the building of new towns, part-night street lighting schemes for energy saving, or the implementation of agri-environment schemes that are designed to help nature thrive alongside agricultural productivity.
+These might include assessments based on our own analyses: the building of new towns, part-night street lighting schemes for energy saving, or the implementation of agri-environment schemes designed to help nature thrive alongside agricultural productivity.
 Additional analyses could be conducted to evaluate the implementation of bans on pesticides or herbicides, the introduction of genetically modified crops, or invasive species.
-Current monitoring of such events is limited severely by cost and logistics, but BeeDAR will provide a dataset that is regularly updated, and that can be investigated using open science pipelines supplied at very low cost.

-You will work directly under the supervision of Dr Ryan R. Neely III, Dr Christopher Hassall and Dr Elizabeth Duncan within both the School of Earth and Environment and School of Biology.
-You will also become an active member of each PIs research groups and, thus, benefit from working within a vibrant and multidisciplinary group of scientists.
+You will work directly under the supervision of Prof. Stephen Mobbs, Dr Ryan R. Neely III and Dr Christopher Hassall within both the School of Earth and Environment, School of Biology and NCAS.
+You will also become an active member of each PI’s research groups and, thus, benefit from working within a dynamic and multidisciplinary group of scientists.

-A good first degree (1 or good 2-1), or a good Masters degree in a physical, mathematical or biological discipline, such as mathematics, physics, geophysics, engineering, biology, ecology, biomedical science, biochemistry, zoology or meteorology is required.
-Experience in programming (e.g. Python, Matlab, IDL, R…) and fieldwork is of advantage.
+A good first degree (1 or good 2-1), or a good Masters degree in a physical, mathematical or biological discipline, such as mathematics, physics, geophysics, engineering, biology, ecology, biomedical science, biochemistry, zoology or meteorology, is required.
+In addition, experience in programming (e.g. Python, Matlab, IDL, R…) and fieldwork is advantageous.

 Contact is strongly encouraged before application so that we may discuss your interests and project specifics.
 Help with the application process may also be provided.
 Enquiries should be made by contacting Dr Ryan Neely, Associate Professor of Observational Atmospheric Science (R.Neely@leeds.ac.uk).